mkokio/mkokio/README.md

  - Bicycles equal happiness; I guarantee, from downhill-shredding thrills to winter-commute chills.
  - The ocean and sunshine will set you free, from surfing that gnarly right, to snorkeling at night.
 -->
+__Tech-related Misc.__
+ - Built and maintained local tourism company's website eclat.com (now unavailable)
+ - Created and maintained a monthly-updated blog for izuenglishrunningclub.com from 2012 to 2019 (now unavailable)
+ - Made websites (mostly webcomics) using notepad in the late 90s, early 2000s (long gone)

 __Recent interesting thing(s) I've learned__
  - 🐍Polymorphing classes in Python.
  - 🤿You can swim through an 18-meter-long bioluminescent tube of zooid clones called a pyrosome.
 Water is sucked up at one end and propelled out the other.